debops/debops/docs/defaults-configuration.rst

 ``crypttab_options``
   Optional, string.
 List of options to configure for each device in :file:`/etc/crypttab`.
-  Overwrites the default as configured by :ref:`cryptsetup_crypttab_options`.
+  Overwrites the default as configured by :var:`cryptsetup_crypttab_options`.

 ``keyfile``
   Optional, string.
 File path for the keyfile on the Ansible controller.
 Will